 The Hui who migrated to Taiwan operate Qingzhen restaurants and stalls serving Chinese Islamic cuisine in Taipei and other big cities.

 Nang 馕 Нәң, is a type of round unleavened bread, topped with sesame.
 It is similar to South and Central Asia naan.
 My version is based very closely on an outstanding recipe I found at chelseyschinacookingchallenge.blogspot.com.
 I’ve modified her recipe to include a bit of sesame oil and added nigella seeds in place of fennel.
 I also specify Maldon sea salt flakes as they are the perfect size and thickness to complement the bread, IMHO.

 I also call for a unique hardware item to make the bread holes – a bread stamp that is commonly used throughout central Asia.
 This version is from Uzbekistan and most closely matches the classic Uyghur bread pattern.

-I have every confidence you will love this recipe, my Citizens! 😀
+I have every confidence you will love this recipe, ! 😀